How We Position Your Business

 Filter 5: Can You Sustain It?
 Is this difference durable, or could competitors copy it tomorrow?
 Sustainable differentiation is better than temporary advantage.

-For each meaningful differentiator, create a clear articulation:
+For each meaningful differentiator, we create a clear articulation using this formula:

-The Formula: "Unlike [competitor approach], we [your approach], which means [benefit to prospect]."
+"Unlike [competitor approach], you [your approach], which means [benefit to prospect]."

-Example: "Unlike agencies that work across dozens of industries, we focus exclusively on logistics and distribution, which means we already know your talent pool, your compensation benchmarks, and exactly where to find people who've done this work before."
+Example: "Unlike agencies that work across dozens of industries, you focus exclusively on logistics and distribution, which means you already know their talent pool, their compensation benchmarks, and exactly where to find people who've done this work before."

 • The contrast (what competitors do differently)